xrrocha/word-scrambler/README.md

 }
 ```

-👉 Also, classes and functions are public by default (which reduces verbosity.)
+👉 Also: classes and functions are public by default (which reduces verbosity.)
 Classes, however, are _closed_ (`final`) by default which discourages
 "unintended" inheritance abuse.